Code-Institute-Submissions/alisadiq91-PharmOnline_MayResub/README.md

 --- WIREFRAMES AND FEATURES ---

-Header – languages used – HTML, CSS, Font Awesome https://fontawesome.com/
+Header – languages used – HTML, CSS, Font Awesome https://fontawesome.com/, Bootstrap

 Features:

 1. The logo – this is of course in the header, so it is on every page.
-It is always at the top of the header, above the navbar.
+It is at the top on desktop devices but just below the menu on smaller devices.

-2. Nav Bar – I used bootstrap (https://getbootstrap.com/docs/4.5/components/navbar/) for this, for efficiency.
-Each button on the nav bar has a hover effect.
-These are all places under the logo evenly spaced out.

-3. In desktop view, there is an NHS logo in the top right to show that NHS services are provided, this is not shown in mobile view as it is also shown below.

-4. In mobile view, the nav links each have their own line to keep it simple and organised.
+2. Side Menu – I created a pop-out side menu to give interactivity to the site and to help the design on mobile devices as the nav links would take up a large space of the page if the side menu was not created.

+3. In mobile view, the "Menu" is above the logo so the user can easily scroll to the top and find it there.

+4. Each nav link has an icon from font awesome and changes colour when hovering.

+5. The side menu background colour is slightly darker than the background of the website so that it stands out once opened.

 Features to implement :